tomstejskal/apinette/README.md

 ### to_json

 Converts a Lua value into json string.
+Conversion of table to json is implicit, you don't need to call this function to write request body.

 ### from_json

 Converts a json string into a Lua value.
+Conversion of json to table is implicit, you don't need to call this function to parse response body.

 ### send